learn-co-curriculum/hash-overview-readme/README.md

 # }
 ```

-By the way, a hash that has counts of occurances is a common data structure in programming, useful for generating charts and more.
+By the way, a hash that has counts of occurrences is a common data structure in programming, useful for generating charts and more.
 They are called [Histograms](https://en.wikipedia.org/wiki/Histogram#Examples).

 Enjoy hashing it out!